sealerio/sealer/docs/site/src/index.md

 - title: Share
   details: You can push CloudImage to registry and share it to anyone
 - title: Run
-  details: Run kubernetes cluster with you dependencies and you applications in few minute on anywhere
+  details: Run kubernetes cluster with you dependencies and applications in few minute on anywhere
 footer: "dingtalk group: 34619594 wechat: fangnux"
 ---